 (2) - Cash margin is equal to revenue (net of hedging) minus lease operating expenses and gross general and administrative costs after recoveries from third parties.
 Gross G&A costs include the portion of such costs which have been capitalized by the Company under the full cost accounting method.

-(3) - Net of proceeds from property conveyances.
+(3) - Net of proceeds of $39.5 million and $29.0 million from property conveyances for the periods ending September 30, 2001 and 2000 respectively.

 MARINER ENERGY, INC.